The World Happiness Project was started by Gerry Clarke and Chris Croft who had a vision to make the world a happier place.

 Or register for the series at Eventbrite :- https://www.eventbrite.co.uk/e/global-happy-cafe-tickets-134388029213

-The World Happiness Project is a not for profit organisation.
-Any surplus will be donated to charity.
+The World Happiness Project is a not for profit organisation run by volunteers.
+Any surplus income is donated to charity.

 It was his interest in Time Management which led him to Happiness – what is better use of your time than the things that make you happy?
 Trying to understand happiness, and then to promote it in others, has become an increasing passion.

 For further details see: www.chriscroft.com or email: email@example.com